-Knoxville Property Division Law Firm
+Knoxville Property Division and Divorce Lawyers

 - Categorization — Each asset must be listed as separate or marital property, depending on when and how it was acquired.
 Generally, property obtained before the marriage or through gift or inheritance during the marriage is separate property.
 Marital property is any property acquired by either spouse during the marriage, including retirement benefits, even if they will vest after the termination of the marriage.

 - Valuation — The marital assets must be appraised and assigned a fair market value.
 For some items, like cars, this is a more straightforward process.
 For other items, like real estate that you purchased in an area that might be worth more money later than it is now, the process can be more complicated.

 - Distribution — The marital assets must be awarded to one spouse or the other.
 Non-liquid assets (AKA, things that would lose a lot of value if you tried to sell them right away) and businesses pose special challenges, especially if giving such an asset to one spouse cannot be offset with awards of remaining property to the other spouse.